Tableau charts: Slope chart

 The series, Tableau charts has always focused on one thing, helping Tableau users learn how to create different charts and graphs hence equipping them with different techniques of telling each data story.

-Therefore, inspired by the spirit of this series, we will learn to build a slope chart in Tableau using table calculation Rank.
+Therefore, inspired by the mission of this series, this post will help you learn how to build a slope chart in Tableau using table calculation Rank.
 Using data on ‘Main roofing type’ in Kenya, we’ll demonstrate how to compare use of ‘Corrugated Iron Sheet’ and ‘Asbestos Sheets’ for different County’s within the country.
 Our goal is to rank County’s in order of using a particular roof type.

 Connect data set above to Tableau app and follow through to learn more.